-A notification is a great way to let the users know you have new content available.
+A notification is a great way to let users/readers know when new content is available.

 1. To start

-Before you can start sending push notifications, make sure the required push notification information has been added for your app in the Distribution Platform.
+Before you can start sending push notifications, make sure the required push notification configuration information has been added for your app on the platform.

-Check out the following KB-articles for help on how to setup your app for Push Notifications:
+Check out the following articles for help on how to setup your app for Push Notifications:

-If you activate push notifications for an existing App Store app, you'll need to submit an update of the app.
+If you activate push notifications for an existing app, you'll need to create an updated build of the app.

 At the bottom of the popup window, tap Register As Test Device to register your device as a test device.

-TIP FOR ARTICLE-BASED APPS WITH A HAMBURGER MENU ACTIVATED:
+TIP FOR APPS WITH A HAMBURGER MENU ACTIVATED:

 3. Sending Push Notifications